ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

-# Benchmark pattern miner w.r.t. db-ratio
+# Benchmarking pattern miner with respect to db-ratio

 ## Overview